-Founder As a systems thinker and regenerative practitioner, Christine Graziano has worked since 1998 managing and directing projects in planning, design and education in the private, academic and non profit sectors and at various scales from residential to regional, and in urban to suburban and rural environments.
+Founder As a systems thinker and regenerative practitioner, Christine Graziano has worked since 1998 managing and directing projects in planning, design and education in the private, academic and non profit sectors and at various scales from residential to regional, and in urban to suburban and rural environments in the USA and abroad.
 She has earned degrees in Environmental Studies from SUNY College of Environmental Sciences and Forestry (Bachelor of Science) and a Masters of Landscape Architecture from the University of Pennsylvania where she also completed all coursework for a dual-degree in Natural Resource Management.
 She is Board member and Land Protection Committee Chair for a local land trust.

 Christine is also trained as a doula and actively engaged in mother’s groups throughout the city.
-She lives with her five-year old son and husband in the East End of Pittsburgh, PA.
+She has lived in Pittsburgh for six years, now with her five-year old son and husband in the East End of Pittsburgh, PA.

 For the past four years, she has been planting and caring for trees as a volunteer throughout her immediate neighborhood and with her neighbors as part of the state-wide TreeVitalize street tree program.